-An analysis of television and the motion picture as an art form and a medium of cultural communication from their beginnings to the present day.
-A variety of examples showing significant artistic development will be viewed and discussed in order to establish criteria for evaluating and setting of standards for these two media.
+An analysis of the motion picture as an art form and a medium of cultural communication.
+A variety of examples showing significant artistic and contextual development will be viewed and discussed in order to establish criteria for evaluating and setting of standards for film and other narrative media.